adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 generally incur high run-time overhead (because all nondeterministic events must be recorded) and low recovery overhead (because of very local rollback).

-Lineage stach is a lineage-based system (low recovery time overhead) that tries to reduce run-time overhead of previous such systems.
-Instead of recording a task's lineage before its execution (as previous ones do), each worker receives the lineage info, updates its local stash, forwards the most recent unsaved lineage and flushes its stach to a remote store.
+Lineage stash is a lineage-based system (low recovery time overhead) that tries to reduce run-time overhead of previous such systems.
+Instead of recording a task's lineage before its execution (as previous ones do), each worker receives the lineage info, updates its local stash, forwards the most recent unsaved lineage and flushes its stash to a remote store.
 Since flushing is asynchronous, it has negligible impact on application latency during normal operation.

 A key here is to identify a mininum set of nondeterministic events to